 Ukraine lifts ban on athletes competing against Russians, but tensions continue

-On Thursday, the Ukrainian fencer Olga Kharlan was disqualified from the World Fencing Championships after refusing to shake hands with Russian fencer Anna Smirnova.
+The Ukrainian fencer Olga Kharlan was disqualified from the World Fencing Championships on Thursday after refusing to shake hands with Russian fencer Anna Smirnova.

 It was the latest episode illustrating how the impact of Russia's invasion of Ukraine is going beyond the battlefield and into sporting events.